 At the beginning of the first lockdown, I had all these plans to declutter my house, start running and take online cooking classes, but in the end, I did not do any of those things.
 I noticed that I started to criticise myself about it and it put me down.
 It can be quite frustrating if you are criticising yourself for not being the perfect version of yourself.
 But it's perfectly ok and normal to feel a little lethargic and to have less energy in these times.
 Also, know that in this global health crisis you can allow yourself to feel bad, even if you still have a job, are financially ok and healthy.
 Your feelings are not irrelevant just because other people have 'bigger issues".
 As soon as I started to talk to myself like a compassionate friend who would encourage and cheer me on, I felt less guilty and had much more energy to do things than before.

 Enjoy the little things

 Our mind has a natural tendency to be drawn into the negative and to overfocus on it.
 Therefore it is important to deliberately shift your mind to what is good, because this is also true.
 Much happiness can come from little things, if you take the time to enjoy it.
-A walk between autumn trees, a nice meal, a hot bath, a good glass of wine – there are still many things to enjoy.
+A walk involving all your senses, a nice meal, a hot bath, a good glass of wine – there are still many things to enjoy.
 Most of us are in privileged situations with nice apartments or houses and enough to eat and drink.
 Perhaps this is even a perfect time to take an online class of something supportive you always wanted to learn, for example a mindfulness course.
 It is important to not only notice when there is something pleasant, but to also spend some extra seconds to enjoy and take it in – focusing on the bodily sensations and emotions that come along with it and practicing gratitude.
 Research has shown that gratitude is a true happiness booster.
 Before I got to bed, I name 10 things in my day that I am grateful for.
 It helps me end my day on a positive note.